 Viktor Popović’s exhibition, Untitled (Archive: Zenčišće), 2019, explores the 1970s, late Modern Croatian architecture and its complex present-day perception as an unwanted relic of socialist, former Yugoslavia, by juxtaposing past and present images and the means with which we perceive and transform memory into future.
 The focus is on the former resort/rehabilitation center for children from Belgrade at the Zenčišće Bay in Jelsa, on the island of Hvar, Croatia, presently almost completely in ruins, beyond hope of reconstruction.

-Built in the late 1970s by the City of Belgrade on 64,000 square meters of land as a year-round, healing refuge where children could enjoy the beneficial Adriatic climate, the 8,400 square meter facility featured exquisite architecture that respected the landscape, along with a library, classrooms, dormitories, shops, health clinic, pool and various sports facilities.
-It was closed in the 1990s, and during the Homeland war it housed the Croatian Army and later, refugees.
+Built in the late 1970s by the City of Belgrade on 64,000 square meters of land as a year-round, healing refuge where children could enjoy the beneficial Adriatic climate, the 8,400 square meter facility featured exquisite architecture that respected the landscape, along with a library, classrooms, dormitories, shops, health clinic, pool, and various sports facilities.
+It was closed in the 1990s, and during the Homeland war, it housed the Croatian Army and after, refugees.